ElenaKhlebnikova/MovieMash/README.md

 5. How to use RTL to write integration tests that span multiple components.
 6. How to use Tailwind to build responsive UI much faster.
 7. Improved CSS skills.
+8. How to work with branches and small PRs.

 ## 😭 What I struggled with
-1. Although the biggest part of the project is built using Tailwind, custom CSS was still required to animate slider component and build [rating range]([https://i.ibb.co/W6bTXGW/image.png]) component when exploring movies or TV shows
+1. Although the biggest part of the project is built using Tailwind, custom CSS was still required to animate slider component and build [rating range](https://i.ibb.co/W6bTXGW/image.png) component when exploring movies or TV shows
 2. Using `useQuery` for te first time, because the documentation was confusing at first.
 3. Building complicated filtering functionality for "Explore Movies" and "Explore TV shows" pages.